mtcute/docs/guide/intro/faq.md

 # FAQ

+> except the only person who has ever asked them was my alter ego

 Miscellaneous questions about the library and Telegram API as a whole that don't really belong to any other topic.